Rebecca Lederhausen Kanter

 - American Bar Association

-Rebecca is actively involved in the Jewish Federation of Metropolitan Chicago/Jewish United Fund (JUF) and is a member of JUF’s Young Lawyers Group.
-She also serves on the Associate Board of CJE SeniorLife and is involved in the Jewish National Fund.
+Rebecca is actively involved in the Jewish Federation of Metropolitan Chicago/Jewish United Fund (JUF) and is a member of JUF's Young Lawyers Group.
+She also serves in the National Young Leadership Cabinet of the Jewish Federations of North America (JFNA) and is involved in the Jewish National Fund.
 Additionally, Rebecca is a volunteer for Lawyers in the Classroom, a program that teaches Chicago public school students about the U.S. Constitution and the American legal system.